 \section{Physical implementation}

-In this section, we implement our ONGQG scheme in a superconducting quantum circuit consists of capacitively coupled transmon qubits, and evaluate the performance of geometric single-qubit and non-trivial two-qubit gates under current state-of-the-art experimental parameters.
+In this section, we describe the implementation of our ONGQG scheme in a superconducting quantum circuit consisting of capacitively coupled transmon qubits, and we evaluate the performance of geometric single-qubit and nontrivial two-qubit gates under current state-of-the-art experimental parameters.